Boris Johnson can't hide behind his jab triumph forever | ExBulletin

 Heidi Klum looked cute in her short High German.

-But it may be a while before you see a German smile like that again.
+But it may be a while before you see a German smile like this again.

 And I’m not ashamed to admit that when Germany experienced a collective collapse after being knocked out of Euro 2020 by England, hot tears rolled down my cheeks.